LemonFace0309/HackMIT/whatwelearned.md

 One of the significant challenges we embraced was converting intricate water data into user-friendly visuals.
 Engaging with tools and platforms to map out water quality across regions, we discovered the nuances of creating interfaces that were informative yet not overwhelming.

 **Navigating AI Waters:**
-Our integration with generative AI models like GPT-4 for data analysis was an enlightening journey.
-We explored the vast capabilities of AI in not just presenting but interpreting water data, leading to actionable insights and predictive analyses.
+Our integration with OpenAI's GPT-4 for data analysis was an enlightening journey.
+While unsuccessful, we explored the vast capabilities of AI through training our model in not just presenting but interpreting water data, leading to actionable insights and predictive analyses.

+---

+**HackMIT Core Memories**

+Met Ali Partovi after his talk!

+Took a picture with the beaver

 ---